calebsmith/pearlhacks-2015/slides/part-1.rst

         font-weight: bold;
     }

-    // A p tag of an emphasized class element (likely div or span) p .emphasized {
+    // A p tag inside of an emphasized class element (likely div or span) .emphasized p {
         font-weight: bold;
     }